BRHS Tardy Policy 2020-2021

 Teacher initiates an office referral.
 Student will be assigned a 3 hour Friday Night School and there will be a loss of the next school activity, fieldtrip or special event

 Teacher initiates an office referral.
-Student will be assigned a 4 hour Saturday School and there will be a loss of the next school activity, fieldtrip or special event
+Student will be assigned ISS and there will be a loss of the next school activity, fieldtrip or special event

 Tardy counts will run on a 9-week schedule alongside the grading period and will be reset accordingly.